-The Student Services Assistant is responsible for issuing a formal exam notice to all parties concerned.
+The Student Services Assistant will issue a formal exam notice to all parties concerned once he ecam committee is approved by the department.
 A copy of the notice is kept in the student's file and recorded on the database.
 As noted above, the student is responsible for the distribution of the thesis.

 M.Sc.
 Exam Quorum